Different Types of Wood and Their Uses

 33. Teak Wood

 Teak wood is found in Burma and Thailand and has been extensively planted elsewhere.
 It has major color golden-brown hardwood, sometimes with dark markings that are used for furniture, interior, and exterior joinery.

 Utile woods are majorly grown in West Africa.
 It has color reddish-brown hardwood, used for interior and exterior joinery, furniture, and cabinetwork.

 Walnut wood has occasional waves and curls and rich dark tones that are created through a combination of rich dark heartwood and creamy brown sapwood.
 It comes up with varying grain patterns.

-Western Hemlock types of wood mainly found in North America and are pale brown softwood, used for construction and joinery.
+Western Hemlock wood are mainly found in North America and are pale brown softwood, used for construction and joinery.

 Western Red Cedar is mostly found in North America and is a reddish-brown softwood, used for roofing shingles, exterior cladding, and greenhouses.

-Whitewood is found in Europe, Baltic states and the Russian commonwealth It’s a commercial grouping of white to pale yellowish-brown softwoods, commonly used for construction, joinery, and flooring.
+Whitewood is found in Europe, the Baltic states, and the Russian commonwealth It’s a commercial grouping of white to pale yellowish-brown softwoods, commonly used for construction, joinery, and flooring.